 The Staff Senate shall follow the non-discrimination policy of Missouri State University approved by the Board of Governors.
 Staff Senate shall be composed of voting members employed full-time and in good standing as indicated by supervisor on candidacy application.

-Voting members shall be composed of divisional members and occupational members:
+Voting members shall be composed of occupational members:

 - Occupational members shall represent the major occupational categories as defined by the Missouri State University Employee Handbook.
-Each occupational category that employs at least one full-time staff member shall have at least one Senate seat.
+Each major occupational category, currently defined as Job Families, shall have at least five Senate seats.
 An additional Senate seat will be allocated for every one hundred full-time staff members within an occupational category.

 - In February each year, the Senate Secretary shall request from the Office of Human Resources the population count for each major occupational category.
 If an occupational category loses or gains due to population shifts in the University, the Executive Board will decide representation appropriately.

 - Non-voting and ex-officio members shall consist of one representative from Faculty Senate, one representative from Student Government Association (SGA), and the past Chair of Staff Senate.
 These members may participate in discussions and be a part of ad hoc committees as established.
 The Chairperson is a non-voting member of the Senate with the exception of ties as stated in Article IV, Section 1.

 - The Parliamentarian shall be appointed by the Chairperson.
 The Parliamentarian shall be a full-time employee of the University and shall not be a current senator.
 The Parliamentarian shall have a thorough knowledge of Senate Bylaws and the current edition of Robert’s Rules of Order.
 The Parliamentarian shall provide advisement to the Chairperson and the Senate body of proper parliamentary procedures.
 The Parliamentarian may be appointed from within senate, and retain rights as a senator or appointed from outside the senate and serve as an ex-officio member.